 10.09pm UT 4.49m UT

-The transit can be observed by ...
+The transit could be observed by ...

 using only a pair of solar filters projecting the sun